 Feel free to contact Adam at firstname.lastname@example.org.

-Feel free to contact Caitlin at firstname.lastname@example.org.
+Feel free to reach out to Ishaan at email@example.com.

 Andrea Eichenberger is a 2nd year currently studying foreign affairs.
 In addition to being MAL, Andrea has been on VICS Secretariat, VIGMUN Secretariat, and is currently on VAMUN Secretariat.
 Andrea looks forward to planning fun events for IRO with her counterpart, Shriya Dodwani, this year!

 Feel free to reach out to Andrea at firstname.lastname@example.org.

 A Second-Year from Louisville, Kentucky, Shriya is studying Foreign Affairs and French here at UVA.
 Along with her position in the International Relations Organization, she is primarily involved with Echols Ambassadors, Madison House, and Zeta Tau Alpha sorority.
 Outside of class, Shriya can be found traveling with the Model UN team, binge watching Bob’s Burgers, and sipping on Kentucky’s finest: Ale-8 soda.

 Feel free to reach out to Shriya at email@example.com.

 Monica Sebastian is a third year Politics major from Ellicott City, Maryland.
 She is excited to serve as Secretary-General for VIGMUN V and previously served as the Under-Secretary-General for Logistics for VIGMUNs III & IV and USG of Internal Relations for VAMUN XXXVII.
 Monica also currently serves as the Vice President of the Jefferson Literary and Debating Society.
 Monica is extremely excited and honored to serve on the Executive Board of the International Relations Organization and is looking forward to making VIGMUN an enjoyable and educational conference for all those involved!